Importance of Recent Cannabis Use Detection in the Workplace

 The optimal method for detecting recent cannabis use on-site is saliva-based rapid testing.
 Saliva testing is highly accurate, as it can detect recent cannabis use within the past 12 hours or less, depending on the THC cut-off level.
 (2) This provides the optimal detection length to provide fairness to responsible cannabis users and maintain workplace safety.
 It is the only test method with a window of detection that begins after use and lasts for the entire THC window of impairment or workday.

-Rapid saliva based-testing is easy to administer on-site, donor-driven, non-invasive, and prevents cheating as the process can be observed and supervised for the entire duration.
-It provides accurate & reliable results that act as an effective deterrent to workplace cannabis use.
+Rapid saliva-based testing is easy to administer on-site and noninvasive.
+It prevents cheating, as the process can be observed and supervised for the entire duration while maintaining privacy.
+It provides accurate and reliable results that act as an effective deterrent to workplace cannabis use.

 In conclusion, recent use detection of cannabis in the workplace is vital for ensuring safety, productivity, and compliance with laws and regulations.
 Employers should consider implementing testing programs to detect recent use to maintain a safe and productive work environment.